 Can I omit the glaze and powdered sugar for the cake?

 Absolutely!
+This classic recipe serves great plain.
 Neither are necessary but are great additions to the cake.

 Can I use Sprite instead of 7 Up?